UK Clinical Pharmacy Association

 Patients undergoing major gastrointestinal surgery

-The safety and efficacy of colesevelam has not been evaluated in patients having major gastrointestinal surgery therefore the manufacturer advises caution.
+The safety and efficacy of colestipol has not been evaluated in patients having major gastrointestinal surgery; therefore, the manufacturer advises caution.

 Interactions with common anaesthetic agents